Taking breaks and ending your shift

 You should always ask the customer to ‘ping’ you when they’re back, so that the conversation is shown as active on your system.
-However, if it has been a while since you have expected to hear from your customer, then it may be worth checking if they still need help.
+However, if it has been a while since you expected to hear from your customer, then it may be worth checking if they still need help.

 What should I do if I don’t hear from my customer in a few hours?

 You should check if the customer is still available or wanting to talk.
 If not, after a reasonable amount of time has passed, you can close the conversation.
 The customer can always open the conversation again easily, and you should make this clear in your closing message (whether predefined or not).

 What should I do if a customer wants to speak to the manager?

 We suggest that you transfer to your team manager.
 This way, it removes the conversation from your list so that you can speak to a new customer instead.